-- Maryland will receive a percentage of the coast wide quota based on the last 3 years harvest. - our percentage is 1.37%, equating to a Maryland quota of approximately 5,185,729 pounds. - Average harvest 2009-2011 was 6,353,625 pounds, but Maryland' 2012 harvest will exceed 10 million pounds. - Multi-species fisheries have been granted a 6K bycatch allowance that does not count against the quota.
+- Maryland will receive a percentage of the coast wide quota based on the last 3 years harvest. - our percentage is 1.37%, equating to a Maryland quota of approximately 5,185,729 pounds - will be slightly less with set aside for NE episodic events. - Average harvest 2009-2011 was 6,353,625 pounds, but Maryland' 2012 harvest will exceed 10 million pounds. - Multi-species fisheries have been granted a 6K bycatch allowance that does not count against the quota.